mit-rss/localization/README.md

 ## Introduction

-Determining a robot’s orientation and position in a known environment, also known as localization, is a critical problem in the field of robotics.
+Determining a robot's orientation and position in a known environment, also known as localization, is a critical problem in the field of robotics.
 As is common in robotics, this seemingly simple problem is surprisingly difficult, and remains an active research area.
 In this lab, you will solve robotic localization by implementing Monte Carlo Localization (aka MCL or particle filter).

 Localization is one major aspect of navigation; the next lab will serve as an extension of this one and cover the other major aspect, path planning.
 This is a challenging lab and we'd recommend starting early and moving fast, as your code/analysis for this lab will lay the groundwork for the next one.